tomverbeure/ball/README.md

 * FreeCAD over OpenSCAD: interactivity
 * The number of LEDs must be chosen so that there's room in the center for a screw.

+* When doing an align operation on a object that was created by an assembly of multiple identical components, first create a Compound of it in Part.
+Otherwise, the align seems to happen on the main component, not on the additional copies.